AMEND09/AgriMind.ai/DOCUMENTATION.md

     *   `CarbonSequestrationActivity`: Records activities that sequester carbon.

 *   **`default.tsx`**:
-    *   A large central React component that orchestrates the UI by integrating various application components.
-    *   Manages state for features including: walkthroughs (`showWalkthrough`), expanded UI items, planning activities (e.g., `newPlantingPlan`), user authentication, farm data, tasks, issues, and livestock information.
+    *   A large, central React component that orchestrates much of the main application's UI and state.
+It integrates various sub-components and manages state for features like the interactive walkthrough, UI element expansion, planning activities (e.g., `newPlantingPlan`), user authentication, farm data, tasks, issues, and livestock information.
     *   Implements handlers for core application functionalities:
         *   Walkthrough initiation and completion.
         *   Creation, modification, and deletion of plan items.